andrewpeck/etl_module_test_fw/README.md

 are either not tested or known to be problematic.
 Change log is inclusive of all changes from the previous recommended version; please only use the versions listed here unless instructed otherwise.

+### v2.1.1

+  - Add a FIFO occupancy signal for more efficient DAQ readout
+  - Lost word counter increased to 32 bits for throughput testing
+  - Make the system IBERT an optional component and disable by default

 ### v2.1.0